dhanvsagar/Ploder/README.md

 This pet project is being developed (as a PoC) for addressing the same.\
 The idea is to
- - Upload an image from a GUI to S3 bucket
+ - Upload an image from a GUI (or API TBD)to a designated S3 bucket
- - Trigger Lambda on upload to do the required image modifications based on the platform, add appropriate metadata and upload to the relevent social media platforms.
+ - Trigger Lambda functions on upload to do the required image modifications based on the platform, add appropriate metadata and upload to the relevent social media platforms.

 ## Roadmap